 SECTION 2.
 Annual Meeting.
-The annual meeting shall be held in the month of December at which Officers and Directors for the ensuing year shall be elected by secret, written ballot from among those nominated in accordance with Section 4 of this Article.
+The annual meeting shall be held in the month of December at which Officers and Directors for the ensuing year shall be elected by secret ballot (written or any of the methods permitted by North Carolina State Law) from among those nominated in accordance with Section 4 of this Article.
 They shall take office in January, and each retiring officer shall turn over to his or her successor in office all properties and records relating to that office within 30 days after the election.

-(a) The Committee shall nominate one candidate for each office and two candidates for the 3 other positions on the Board, and after securing the consent of each person nominated, shall immediately report their nominations to the Corresponding Secretary in writing.
+(a) The Committee shall nominate one candidate for each office and three candidates for the three other positions on the Board, and after securing the consent of each person nominated, shall immediately report their nominations to the Corresponding Secretary in writing.

-(b) Upon receipt of the Nominating Committee’s report, the Secretary shall, before November, notify each member in writing of the candidates so nominated.
+(b) Upon receipt of the Nominating Committee’s report, the Corresponding Secretary shall, in early November, notify each member in writing of the candidates so nominated.

-(c) Additional nominations may be made at the November meeting by any member in attendance provided that the person nominated accepts when his name is proposed, and provided further that if the proposed candidate is not in attendance at this meeting, his or her proposer shall present to the Secretary a written statement from the proposed candidate signifying his or her willingness to be a candidate.
+(c) Additional nominations may be made at the November meeting by any member in attendance provided that the person nominated accepts when his name is proposed and provided further that if the proposed candidate is not in attendance at this meeting, his or her proposer shall present to the Corresponding Secretary a statement (written or electronic) from the proposed candidate signifying his or her willingness to be a candidate.